Scattered rounds of rain & storms Wednesday evening through midday Thursday

 Wednesday Night: Cloudy with a 50% chance for rain and thunderstorms.
 Isolated strong storm.
 Low: 58.
 Wind: WNW 5-15 mph.

-Thursday: Mostly cloudy with a 50% chance for morning rain and thunderstorms.
-High: 73.
+Thursday: Mostly cloudy with a 50% chance for morning rain and thunderstorms clearing in the afternoon.
+High: 75.
 Wind: NW 10-20 mph.

 Copyright 2020 KBTX.
 All rights reserved.